Employee engagement survey - pair of green quotation marks on a black background

 Even employees don’t understand how important these attributes are.
 For example, they didn’t seem to care about their ability to understand and recite corporate initiatives as an impact variable on their engagement.
 But when we separated those who could recite corporate goals from those that can’t, we saw a strong variance between engagement levels.
 This is important because a lot of recent research (like this MIT study) shows that organizations struggle with this alignment.

-Simpplr Research survey: correlation between ability recite company goals & excitement for going to work
+Employee engagement survey - survey results showing correlation between ability to recite company goals & excitement for going to work

 Suddenly, taken within this more strategic context we start to appreciate how the internal communications function deserves to be elevated to become a more strategic employee engagement function!
 Companies could legitimately use this for competitive advantage.